pauwels-labs/redact-docs/source/client.rst

   * ``.someArr[0].``

-* ``<token>`` is a random, 256-bit, upper-case alphanumeric CSRF token that is generated and used internally by the client
+* ``<token>`` is a random, 256-bit, upper-case alphanumeric CSRF token that is generated and used internally by the Redact-client

 Query Parameters
 ~~~~~~~~~~~~~~~~